solana-labs/solana/rfcs/0002-fork-generation.md

 ### Leader's View

 When a new leader begins a slot, it must first transmit any PoH (ticks) required to link the new slot with the most recently observed and voted slot.
-The branch the leader proposes would link the current slot to a previous slot that the leader has voted on with virtual ticks.
+The fork the leader proposes would link the current slot to a previous fork that the leader has voted on with virtual ticks.